Head & Neck Cancer: Meet Joseph

 “When we first started, the swelling in my neck was probably the size of a walnut,” said Joe.
 “After about four and a half weeks, it was completely gone.”

-In addition to Dr. Press, many other staffers at NYPC were available when Joe needed them most.
+In addition to physicians and nurses, many other staffers at NYPC were available when Joe needed them most.

 They included Danielle Boos, an “excellent”—as Joe put it—radiation therapist who designed a customized mask with a cut-out over the nose to help him breathe more freely during treatment.
 And also Laura Wang, the center’s “extremely helpful” nutritionist who—because his tongue biopsy had made it difficult to eat solid food— provided him with liquid protein supplements and referred him to a speech and swallow therapist in order to optimize his nutrition throughout therapy.